Pressurized water reactor: Moderator

-The Canadian CANDU heavy water reactor design have a slight positive void coefficient, these reactors mitigate this issues with a number of built-in advanced passive safety systems not found in the Soviet RBMK design.
+The Canadian CANDU heavy water reactor design has a slight positive void coefficient.
+These reactors mitigate this issue with a number of built-in advanced passive safety systems not found in the Soviet RBMK design.
 No criticality could occur in a CANDU reactor or any other heavy water reactor when ordinary light water is supplied to the reactor as an emergency coolant.
-Depending on burnup, boric acid or another neutron poison will have to be added to emergency coolant to avoid a criticality accident.
+Depending on burnup, boric acid or another neutron poison would have to be added to emergency coolant to avoid a criticality accident.

 PWRs are designed to be maintained in an undermoderated state, meaning that there is room for increased water volume or density to further increase moderation, because if moderation were near saturation, then a reduction in density of the moderator/coolant could reduce neutron absorption significantly while reducing moderation only slightly, making the void coefficient positive.
 Also, light water is actually a somewhat stronger moderator of neutrons than heavy water, though heavy water's neutron absorption is much lower.
 Because of these two facts, light water reactors have a relatively small moderator volume and therefore have compact cores.
 One next generation design, the supercritical water reactor, is even less moderated.
-A less moderated neutron energy spectrum does worsen the capture/fission ratio for ^{235}U and especially ^{239}Pu, meaning that more fissile nuclei fail to fission on neutron absorption and instead capture the neutron to become a heavier nonfissile isotope, wasting one or more neutrons and increasing accumulation of heavy transuranic actinides, some of which have long half-lives.
+A less moderated neutron energy spectrum worsens the capture/fission ratio for ^{235}U and especially ^{239}Pu, meaning that more fissile nuclei fail to fission on neutron absorption and instead capture the neutron to become a heavier nonfissile isotope, wasting one or more neutrons and increasing accumulation of heavy transuranic actinides, some of which have long half-lives.

 Fuel

 PWR fuel bundle This fuel bundle is from a pressurized water reactor of the nuclear passenger and cargo ship NS Savannah.
 Designed and built by Babcock & Wilcox.

 After enrichment, the uranium dioxide (UO_{2}) powder is fired in a high-temperature, sintering furnace to create hard, ceramic pellets of enriched uranium dioxide.
-The cylindrical pellets are then clad in a corrosion-resistant zirconium metal alloy Zircaloy which are backfilled with helium to aid heat conduction and detect leakages.
+The cylindrical pellets are then clad in a corrosion-resistant zirconium metal alloy, Zircaloy, which are backfilled with helium to aid heat conduction and detect leakages.
 Zircaloy is chosen because of its mechanical properties and its low absorption cross section.
 The finished fuel rods are grouped in fuel assemblies, called fuel bundles, that are then used to build the core of the reactor.
 A typical PWR has fuel assemblies of 200 to 300 rods each, and a large reactor would have about 150–250 such assemblies with 80–100 tons of uranium in all.
 Generally, the fuel bundles consist of fuel rods bundled 14 × 14 to 17 × 17.
 A PWR produces on the order of 900 to 1,600 MW_{e}.
 PWR fuel bundles are about 4 meters in length.

 Refuelings for most commercial PWRs is on an 18–24 month cycle.
 Approximately one third of the core is replaced each refueling, though some more modern refueling schemes may reduce refuel time to a few days and allow refueling to occur on a shorter periodicity.